franquejr/itmd-362-pp/pp-10/readme.md

 * Sketch or illustrate (e.g., in Photoshop) your alternate/"b" test, placed in this directory (`pp-10/`)

 * A text description of the modification, and a description of the HTML, CSS, and JavaScript that you would need to write for the test (you do *not* have to write the actual HTML, CSS, and JavaScript, however)

+I would try to condense both tool bars into one.
+Users will then be able to hover over the links and be able to get more possible clickable items.
+Using Javascipt to display some more choices will help hide the two rows of possible links.